Neisvestney/TelegramModularFramework/docs/guides/handlers/commands.md

 If string contains spaces it can be wrapped in quotes `/command "String with spaces"`
-Avalible typereaders and guide how to make custom one are present in @Guides.TypeReadrs
+Available typereaders and guide how to make custom one are present in @Guides.TypeReaders

 ## Run Mode